flipsasser/doodads/README.md

 ## Class Name Inheritance

-Doodads autoamtically provides context-specific classnames for nested components not related by a common hierarchy.
+Doodads automatically provides context-specific classnames for nested components not related by a common hierarchy.

 ```ruby
 module ApplicationHelper